clarin-eric/handbook-development/docs/stack/bash.md

 Any task that has to be done more than once is a good candidate to automate with a shell script.

 Advantages:
-* supported on most *-nixes and OSX.
+* Supported on most *-nixes and OSX.
-* many developers and sysops are familiar with Bash:
+* Many developers and sysops are familiar with Bash:
   * and thus standardizing on bash lowers the learning curve.
   * and thus improving shareability.
   * and thus improving the distributability over multiple people (i.e. reducing the truck number).